 Afterward, Frida Ghitis asked: Why doesn’t Mueller just say what he thinks?

 “The Special Counsel has presented extensive, persuasive evidence of Trump’s culpability, but he won’t say the words …For a country eager to see some resolution, he stubbornly refuses to offer with clarity his own professional judgment.
-The question is: Why?
+The question is: Why?”

 And they did.
 Alice Stewart wrote, “Despite Democrats’ best attempts to pull Mueller outside the parameters of his report, he did not take the bait.
-With that, it’s time for Democratic leaders to stop obsessing over this closed case and to put the American people first.
+With that, it’s time for Democratic leaders to stop obsessing over this closed case and to put the American people first.”

-.
-"Yet the case for impeachment is weak, as Trump’s defense will be that his obstructive acts were those of an innocent man (no collusion proven by Mueller) angry at having a special counsel relentlessly investigating him and ‘obstructing’ his ability to serve as chief executive.”
+“Justice Department policy prohibiting indictment of a sitting president saved the day for Trump,” wrote Paul Callan.
+“Yet the case for impeachment is weak, as Trump’s defense will be that his obstructive acts were those of an innocent man (no collusion proven by Mueller) angry at having a special counsel relentlessly investigating him and ‘obstructing’ his ability to serve as chief executive.”

 More op-eds on politics:

 They both wear their ties and their hair long, but the UK’s new Prime Minister Boris Johnson is no Donald Trump.
 An astute observer of UK politics, Luke McGee, wrote, “While Johnson has talked about controlling immigration, he is pro-immigration, just as one might expect from the former mayor of liberal, cosmopolitan London.
 And the idea he would say that British citizens who happen to be an ethnic minority should ‘go back’ if they don’t like one of his policies is unthinkable.”
 Johnson’s mission now is to unite his country in the face of the Brexit challenge, rather than to follow the Trump playbook of cultivating his base in a divisive way, McGee wrote.

 From the American side, Doug Heye agreed the comparisons between Trump and Johnson are “overblown,” but “the two, undeniably…are politicians who are communicators first and foremost, unafraid to speak their minds.”
 And their good working relationship may be crucial to a post-Brexit Britain, Heye argued.
 Incidentally, the new Prime Minister, who was born in New York as Alexander Boris de Pfeffel Johnson, may understand America better than any UK politician since Winston Churchill, wrote Heye.